-Dr Collins Iwuji holds the positions of faculty at Africa Health Research Institute (AHRI), clinical senior lecturer in sexual health and HIV medicine at Brighton and Sussex Medical School (BSMS), University of Sussex and honorary consultant physician at University Hospitals Sussex NHS Foundation Trust, UK.
+Professor Collins Iwuji holds the positions of faculty at Africa Health Research Institute (AHRI), professor of global health and HIV medicine at Brighton and Sussex Medical School (BSMS), University of Sussex and honorary consultant physician at University Hospitals Sussex NHS Foundation Trust, UK.
 Collins obtained his medical degree from the Faculty of Medicine, Abia State University, Nigeria, followed by training in general internal medicine in Birmingham.
 He completed his specialist training in sexual health and HIV medicine at University Hospitals Sussex NHS Foundation Trust.
 Collins additionally has an MSc in epidemiology from the London School of Hygiene and Tropical Medicine.
 During his doctorate degree at University College London, Collins investigated whether earlier treatment of HIV in rural South Africa will lead to drug resistance of the prevalence and form likely to make HIV elimination difficult.

 Collins is involved in undergraduate and postgraduate teaching and is the deputy lead for the medical students’ clinical elective module at BSMS.
 He is on the training committee of the Wellcome PhD Programme in Global Health Research in Africa and one of the PhD supervisors for the programme.
 This programme is a partnership between LSHTM, BSMS, three other UK universities and six African partner institutions.

 Collins’ work at AHRI is interdisciplinary – spanning population science, clinical medicine, public health, social science, and planetary health.